-- Creation of the Special Governors Island District on the North Island. - The reuse and re-tenanting of approximately 1.2 million sf of space on the North Island along with the potential demolition and replacement of two non-historic building additions with new structures of the same floor area and the construction of a new structure on the open area north of Building 110, immediately west of Soissons Landing. - The full development of the Park Master Plan for the entire Island. - Ferry service seven days per week to support the uses in the re-tenanted buildings.
+• Creation of the Special Governors Island District on the North Island.

+- The reuse and re-tenanting of approximately 1.2 million sf of space on the North Island along with the potential demolition and replacement of two non-contributinghistoric building additions with new structures of the same floor area and similar bulk.
+In addition, the construction of a new structure would be constructed on the open area north of Building 110, immediately west of Soissons Landing. - The full development of the Park Master Plan for the entire-Island. - Ferry service seven days per week to support the uses in the re-tenanted buildings.